sampie777/obs-scene-timer/README.md

 ## How it works

-1. The **application will connect** on startup with an (already) running OBS websocket server, as specified in the properties.
+1. The **application will connect** on start up with an (already) running OBS websocket server, as specified in the properties.
 1. All available OBS **scenes will be loaded**, and the time limit for each scene can be adjusted.
 If you are running OBS on the same computer as this application, the application will try to automatically set the maximum time limit for each scene with a video file(s) as source.
 Note that it might not be able to do this magic for all video sources.
 1. When the current **scene changes, the timer will reset** and start counting again from 0 seconds.
 You can also reset the timer to 0 by clicking the reset button.
 Also, the list of scenes will be reloaded.
 1. When a time limit greater than 0 is set for the current scene, a **countdown** will also be displayed including a track/progress bar.